allow users to upload images

 If you’d like, you can fill out the rest of the fields.
 Here’s what they all mean:

 Allowed File Extensions – Images have different file formats, like JPEG and PNG.
-So here you can decide which file formats your blog accepts.
+So here you can decide which file formats you’ll want to accept on your blog.

 If you’re not sure what each file format means, you can check out our post about optimizing images.

-For good image SEO, we recommend filling out this option because large file sizes can slow down your blog.
+For good image SEO, I recommend filling out this option because large file sizes can slow down your blog.

 Max File Number – In other words, how many images can a user upload at once?